alloppi/git_test2/README.md

 Setup GitHub SSH sccess [GitHub SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 ## Working with GitHub projects
-### Create the repository, clone it to Ubuntu
+### Create the repository in remote repo (GitHub), then clone it to Ubuntu
-1. Create a new repository in GitHub
+1. Create a directory that save the new repository in GitHub
 2. Clone local copy of the repository
 ```
-cd [NAME OF REPOSITORY]
+cd [NAME OF DIRECTORY]
-git clone [HTTPS ADDRESS]
+git clone [HTTPS REPO ADDRESS (GitHub)]
 ```
 3. Four steps in a commit: ‘status’ , ‘add’ , ‘commit’ and ‘push’
 ```